 What to look out for

 The onset of theobromine poisoning is usually marked by severe hyperactivity.

-Don't worry if your dog has eaten a single chocolate or helped himself to the last square of your bar, because this won't provide a large enough dosage of theobromine to hurt him.
-If you have a small dog though, and he has eaten a box of chocolates, you need to get him to the vet immediately.
-And if you're dealing with any quantity of dark or bitter chocolate, err on the side of caution.
-The high level of theobromine in dark chocolate means it takes only a very small amount to poison a dog; just 25 grams may be enough to poison a 20 kg dog.
+Don't worry if your dog has eaten a single chocolate or helped themselves to the last square of your bar, this won't provide a large enough dosage of theobromine to be harmful.
+If you have a small dog though, and they have eaten a box of chocolates, you need to get your dog to the vet immediately.
+If you're dealing with any quantity of dark or bitter chocolate, err on the side of caution and take your dog to the vet.
+The high level of theobromine in dark chocolate means it takes only a very small amount to poison a dog; just 25 grams may be enough to poison a 20kg dog.